AditDua/currencyconverter.github.io/README.md

 No additional installation is required.

-Usage
+# Usage

 Open the web page in your browser.

 The default base currency is USD.

-Click on "Change Currency" to select a different base currency.
+Click "Change Currency" to select a different base currency.

-Enter an amount in the input box to convert.
+Enter an amount to convert.

-View real-time exchange rates for the selected currencies.
+View real-time exchange rates for selected currencies.

-Click "Add Currency" to add more currencies to compare.
+Click "Add Currency" to include more currencies.

 Click on the remove button to delete a currency from the list.

-API Details
+# API Details

 The application fetches exchange rates using: